Blobmaster2/GED-FinalProject/README.md

 EnemyFactory adds a layer of abstraction between Wavespawner spawning the enemies and instantiating the actual enemies into the game thereby making it easier to make changes to the enemies easier.

+- Bullet Factory

+The bullet factory can create different types of bullets, and has a generic SpawnBullet<T> method that a bullet type can be passed through.
+It spawns bullets for players, and has the capability to spawn bullets for enemies.

+- PowerupController

+This Controller is responsible for spawning the powerups and assigning the effect to them.
+There is a 40% chance every 4 seconds to spawn a powerup, and when it does so, it also assigns a random effect to the powerup, and customizes the base prefab accordingly.
+This allows for expanability later on, as it is very simple to add new powerup types.

 ## Observer

 - IObserver (AudioPlayerS) and Subject (Player and PlayerStats) (you can find the chart below at Audio System)